 - Small and medium-sized enterprises (SMEs) with fewer than 250 employees and less than €43m turnover or €37m balance sheet total

 If you think your organisation meets the eligibility criteria and your project clearly meets the funding priorities and outcomes, contact firstname.lastname@example.org to request an application form.

 Make it clear which organisation you represent, and that you require a Sustainable City Grant application form.

-The deadline for applications for projects to be delivered in 2022/23 was 4 October 2021.
+The deadline for applications for projects to be delivered in 2023/24 is 3 October 2022.